ruimpmestre/WA/README.md

   - Launch your prefered Web Browser
   - Access the following URL: http://localhost:8080/WarwickAnalyticsTest/
-  - Use the application according to the Programming Test Feature Specification
+  - Use the application according to the Programming Test Feature Specification (examples are available in folder 'test-data')

 * Development Indications